zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### yAxis `String`

-The name of the Y axis to use.** Available for bubble, scatter and scatterLine series. **
+The name of the Y axis to use.** Available for bubble, scatter, scatterLine and polar series. **

 #### Example
     <kendo:chart-seriesItem yAxis="yAxis">